CPWhelan/myPortfolio/README.md

-# myPortfolio
+# Colin Whelan's Portfolio

-This is my professional portfolio
+This is my professional Portfolio.
+It uses AWS and ReactJS